• City Cat Companion

 Handout at the clinic about preparing your cat for a vet visit is available, but after arrival.

-3. Lack of Private Space
+3. Lack of private space

 The clinic, while homey, is small.
 The waiting area has limited seating with noticeable noise from the printer and a window that looks into the first exam room.The small space allows sensitive front desk conversations to be heard throughout the clinic.

-The Booking‑to‑Check‑In phase carried the highest concentration of friction and confusion.
+The booking‑to‑check‑in phase carried the highest concentration of friction and confusion

 Booking, check in, and pre‑visit prep already happen through digital channels, so improving them was the fastest way to reduce client anxiety and set clearer expectations without changing the physical space.
-I focused early design work on these moments instead of trying to fix the entire visit at once, turning it into a fun challenge to use screens to spotlight the clinic’s cat‑centric care and staff while still feeling like a warm, small business.

 Framing the Experience